Skip to main content

 Once upon a time

 Enjoying a wide range of fiction and being able to write stories are core primary school literacy objectives.
-In this section you'll find lots of advice and worksheets to encourage your child to write their own stories, which will help them consolidate their literacy learning by putting their phonics, grammar and reading skills into practice.
+In this section you'll find lots of expert advice as well as fun and engaging creative writing resources to encourage your child to write their own stories and develop their phonics, grammar and reading skills.

 You'll also find out how reading and writing are assessed, what reading schemes are and how to foster a love of reading that will last your child a lifetime.